 Furthermore, it’s highly recommended to create a unique user experience for your visitors by using personalized variations of content.
 It will not only boost your conversion rates, but your visitors will feel special when they feel your personal approach towards them.

-Let’s put this in perspective.
-Ever been into a brick and mortar clothing store that didn’t have changing rooms?
+Let’s put the whole “a picture is worth 1000 words” in the online shopping perspective.
+Ever been to an “offline” clothing store that didn’t have changing rooms?
 Of course not.

 You know why?
 Because people want to inspect the product.
 They want to try it on, see what it looks like, and understand if it flatters their body type.
 All so they can make the most informed decision.

-You can’t offer that through an eCommerce site.
-But what you can do is give the customer the best possible chance of understanding the product with incredible product images.
+You can’t offer that through an ecommerce site.
+But you can give the customer the best possible chance of understanding the product with incredible product images.

 High-quality product images have proven to increase conversions: